Updated: Mar 20

-Beyond the music and dance moves, We Are The Heat is a story of survival and doing that which makes you feel the most alive in a world where pain and death are certain.
+Beyond the flash and dance, this is a story of everyday struggle and doing what makes you feel the most alive when death is certain.

 The latest drama/action film distributed by Epic Pictures Group, We Are The Heat (Somos Calentura in native Colombian) tells the tale of three friends who use dance and music to survive life in poverty and corruption in their city, Buenaventura, Colombia.
 The first couple of minutes of the film already prepare you somewhat for its tone: main character Harvey is on a ship that's North America bound with other undocumented persons to find work; when the authorities start chasing down the ship, the White Latinx captains force all undocumented persons to jump ship, calling Harvey a n*@#$r as they force him to jump overboard.
 After washing up ashore, a shirtless and barefoot Harvey makes his way through the city and returns to the home he shares with his girlfriend Luzmar and their infant chilld.
 As the heart of the film, Harvey's "real world" responsibilities, i.e. supporting his family, comes into conflict with his exceptional dancing skills and being in a group with his childhood friends Freddy, Calenito, and Baby, Freddy's younger DJ brother.
 This real world responsibilities vs creative expression struggle is the underlying theme of the movie.